-While most of Australia’s major cities are found on the East Coast, over on the other side, Perth finds itself as one of the most isolated cities in the world!
-As the largest city in Western Australia, Perth is its own paradise on the West Coast and the gateway to the rest of the state.
+Whilst most of Australia’s major cities are found on the famous East Coast, over on the other side of the giant country, Perth finds itself as one of the most isolated cities in the world!
+As the largest city in Western Australia, Perth is its own self-contained paradise on the West Coast and the gateway to the rest of the state.

-Perth has a great mix of attributes that makes it a great place to visit, luring holidaymakers from all over Australia and the world.
-It really has something for everyone, so whether you’re looking for an action-packed city stay or a relaxing getaway in nature, you’ll be sure to have a great weekend in Perth!
+Perth has a great mix of qualities that make it a great place to visit, luring holidaymakers from all over Australia and the world.
+Perth really does have something for everyone so whether you’re looking for an action-packed city stay or a relaxing getaway in nature, you’ll be sure to have a great weekend in Perth!

-The city is packed with fun attractions and beautiful landscapes – add to that some great weather, multi-cultural influences, and world-class facilities and you have a recipe for a fantastic holiday destination!
+The city is packed with fun attractions and beautiful landscapes – add to that some great weather, multi-cultural influences, and world-class facilities and you have a recipe for a fantastic weekend break in Perth!

-If you’re planning to spend a weekend in Perth, we’ve come up with some great information for you to get the most out of your trip!
+If you’re planning to spend a weekend in Perth, we’ve come up with some great information to help you to get the most out of your trip.